parasol-framework/parasol/readme.md

 ### 5.1 Static Builds

 Parasol is built as a set of categorised API's such as 'display', 'network' and 'vector'.
 Each API is compiled in its own individual library file.
-By default we build them as shared libraries for loading on demand, which is ideal for general purposes as it prevents scripts and programs from loading unnecessary features.
+By default we build them as shared libraries as it prevents scripts and programs from loading unnecessary features.

-If you're using Parasol for a specific run-time application that you're developing, it will probably be more useful to create a static build so that the framework is embedded with your application.
+If you're using Parasol for a specific run-time application that you're developing, you probably want a static build so that the framework is embedded with your application.
 In addition, you can choose each specific API needed for your program - so if you didn't need networking, that entire category of features can be switched off for faster compilation.

 To enable a static build, use the `-DPARASOL_STATIC=ON` build option.
 Your program's cmake file should link to the framework with `target_link_libraries (your_program PRIVATE ${INIT_LINK})`.